Team Manager Guide

 their player card, medical release form , and birth certificate from their

 Most tournaments limit the number of guest players any one team may add to their roster for the tournament.
-If you plan to have multiple guest players, be sure to check the tournament rules to rules for the maximum number allowed.
+If you plan to have multiple guest players, be sure to check the tournament rules for the maximum number allowed.

 Some tournaments will also have a separate form that you have to submit which lists the guest players you are bringing.
-Again, check with the tournament to see if this is required.
+Again, check with the tournament to see if this is required

 One of the final duties for the team manager each season is to assist the board in administering tryouts for their age group for the next season.
 The travel soccer season runs August 1 through July 31 each year.
 During the month of June every Sporting SI team will conduct open tryouts for the next seasonal year (note that existing players that wish to return to the team must also tryout again).
 Managers are encouraged to promote their tryouts but must follow all Indiana Soccer guidelines regarding tryout promotion and may not engage in any illegal player recruitment activities.
 The board will help guide all managers in this regard and rules governing tryouts and recruiting may be found on the Indiana Youth Soccer web site.
 It is advised that managers reacquaint themselves with these rules every year as they could be modified from season to season.
-Below is a list of area newspaper contact information for use in announcing team tryouts.

 Certificates of Liability